JustN0thing/C_Vector/README.md

 In this moment realized next things:

-Creating variable with "CVector" type;
-Adding,PushBack,Delete,Clean functions also added;
-Created struct store data with different type(with warnings of course);
-Dynamic reallocation of memory for data array;
+Creating variable with "CVector" type, Adding,PushBack,Delete,Clean functions also added, created struct store data with different types(with warnings of course), dynamic reallocation of memory for data array , memory optimization